Shun Skywalker: Major League Wrestling (2022)

 On September 18, 2022 at Super Series, Skywalker defeated Myron Reed to win the MLW World Middleweight Championship.
 On October 30, at Fightland, he lost the title to Lince Dorado.

+New Japan Pro-Wrestling (2026–present)

+On the final night of the G1 Climax on August 15, 2026, Skywalker made his New Japan Pro-Wrestling (NJPW) debut as the newest member of House of Torture and attacked the NJPW World Television Champion Konosuke Takeshita.
+On September 27 at Destruction in Kobe, Skywalker defeated Takeshita to win the NJPW World Television Championship, marking his first title in NJPW.